 Puzzle Toys for Separation Anxiety

-Puzzle toys are designed to keep your dog’s mind active and engaged.
+Puzzle toys are dog anxiety solutions that are designed to keep your furry friend’s mind active and engaged.
 They typically involve your dog figuring out how to get a treat or toy out of the toy.

 This process of problem-solving helps to distract them from their anxiety and keeps their mind occupied.